 Note that the recipient spouse or civil partner does not receive an extra personal allowance of £1,190: instead they receive a tax credit of £238 that can be set against their tax liability.
 If the full tax credit cannot be used by the recipient, the balance will not be repaid.

 You can apply for marriage allowance online on the GOV.UK website.
 If you cannot claim online, you can telephone HMRC on 0300 200 3300 to make the claim or use our marriage allowance template letter to make the claim.

 You can see how the marriage allowance works in the example Marjorie.

-If you make the claim before 6 April 2018 for the tax year 2017/18, the claim continues until either you withdraw it or the recipient spouse or civil partner does not obtain a tax advantage.
-On the other hand, if you make the claim after the end of the relevant tax year, it will only have effect for the tax year to which the claim relates; so if you make a claim after 5 April 2018 for 2017/18, you would need to make another claim for 2018/19 if appropriate.
+If you make the claim before 6 April 2019 for the tax year 2018/19, the claim continues until either you withdraw it or the recipient spouse or civil partner does not obtain a tax advantage.
+On the other hand, if you make the claim after the end of the relevant tax year, it will only have effect for the tax year to which the claim relates.
+So, if you make a claim after 5 April 2019 for 2018/19, you would need to make another claim for 2019/20 if appropriate.

 The claim can be made up to four years from the end of the relevant tax year.
-In other words, a claim for marriage allowance for the tax year 2016/17 must be made by 5 April 2021.
-Note, though, that the claim can only be made if both parties to the marriage or civil partnership are still alive – for more information, see our page ‘death of a spouse or civil partner’.
+In other words, a claim for marriage allowance for the tax year 2017/18 must be made by 5 April 2022.
+Since 29 November 2017, it has been possible to make a claim even if one of the parties to the marriage or civil partnership is no longer alive – for more information, see our page ‘death of a spouse or civil partner’.
 The first year that the marriage allowance was able to be claimed was 2015/16.
 Any claims for that year must be made by 5 April 2020.